jruponen/wdp_de_tutorial/README.md

 # Watson Data Platform - Introduction tutorial for Data Engineer
-These instructions and some files needed in the tutorials are provided at:  https://github.com/jruponen/wdp_de_tutorial
+These instructions (and some related files, if any) are provided at:  https://github.com/jruponen/wdp_de_tutorial

-###Tutorial in short:
+###This tutorial in short:
-1. Set up a simple Data Lake
+1. Set up a simple Data Lake in Bluemix
-2. Refine & ingest data
+2. Refine & ingest data with Data Connect
 3. Catalog the data in Data Science Experience

-For more information about IBM Watson Data Platform, go to: https://www.ibm.com/analytics/us/en/watson-data-platform/platform.html
+For more information about the IBM Watson Data Platform, go to:

-If you are a Business Partner, learn more & take courses at:
+https://www.ibm.com/analytics/us/en/watson-data-platform/platform.html

 ##STEP 1 - SET UP A SIMPLE DATA LAKE